 You can also be proactive.
 Print posters of the cat you have found and place it around your neighbourhood.
 Spread the word.
 Social media tends to be very effective for this, Twitter especially.
 Followers can retweet the picture of the stray cat.

 Taking care of the stray cat

 While you are hunting for the family, it is important to try and take care of the cat to the best of your ability.
 If it is not possible to have the cat in your home, do not worry.
 Try your best to create a shelter for the stray cat.
 A strong cardboard box (and a blanket) should usually suffice.
 Provide the cat with food and clean water.

 Sometimes, the cat you have found may be injured or sick.
 In such cases, approach the cat with caution.
 They are likely to be wary and may be aggressive if they are scared.
 Try and cover them with a blanket before picking them up—it protects you from their claws.

 If you have followed all the steps above and still have not located a family for your cat, then they may be a stray cat.
 In some cases, cats are sadly abandoned by their owners and may not be welcome in their original home.

 If you would like to keep the cat, you usually can.
 As long as the cat is comfortable in your home and happy to make it theirs, there really are no restrictions.

 Make sure you have carefully considered the decision to keep a cat, however.
-You should be able to pay for any veterinary treatments they need, as well as for their food and wellbeing, and you should get them microchipped to prevent them becoming lost again.
+You should be able to pay for any veterinary treatments they need, as well as for their food and well-being, and you should get them microchipped to prevent them getting lost again.

 This article has outlined the steps you should take if you have found a stray cat.
 Remember, cats are inclined to wander and may already belong to a family.
 If you have failed to find a family and cannot adopt them, give them to the nearest animal welfare shelter.
 These organisations will do their best to find the owners or find them a new and loving home.